 I’ve only included items that I would actually use – no silly novelty items.
 These are awesome woodworking gifts that the woodworker in your life will be happy to receive.

 The list is split up by cost and clicking on the name of each item will take you right to it on Amazon – easy peasy.
+If you’re looking for a woodworking gift for your dad or yourself, these are amazing options you’ll love.
 Let’s get started!

 Gifts for Woodworkers $25 or less

 Construction pencils are probably one of the most practical gifts for woodworkers.
 Be sure to get ones that are flat like the pencils linked here so that they don’t roll away when your woodworker is in the middle of a project.

 Your woodworker probably already has some safety glasses (at least they should!) but maybe they could use an upgrade.
 These safety glasses have protection all the way around the eye, which is so important to protect against sawdust and little slivers of wood that might be in the air while using a saw.

 Woodworking requires a lot of math! (much more than I ever anticipated.)
 This project calculator takes some of the headache away when figuring out dimensions because it calculates in feet and inches.
 It’s a great asset to any wood shop and makes projects just a little bit easier.

 It’s always good to have extra Phillips head bits around because I ALWAYS lose them!
 Trust me, your woodworker will appreciate this gift.

 These are so, so handy!
 Imagine trying to drill a screw high up on a wall and that wobbly little screw just keeps falling off your drill every time you try to drill it in the wall.
 It’s so frustrating!
 These magnetic drill bit holders will not only hold the screw on magnetically, but they also have a guide that slips over the screws to keep them from wobbling.
 They make life so much easier.